bahmanm/zebel/README.md

 "ZEBEL" (pronounced like "rebel") is an intelligent IRC bot.

-_Its primary goal is gathering intelligence and secrets through contextual analysis of the conversations on IRC._ I almost got you!
-Didn't I!? :-)
+_Its primary goal is gathering intelligence and secrets through contextual analysis of the conversations on IRC._ I almost got you! :-)

 Jokes aside, Zebel is a simple IRC bot that whenever you talk to him, tries to reply with a relatively relevant message.